Close Button Close Button

 ULIPs are different from the traditional insurance products and are subject to the risk factors.
 The premium paid in ULIPs are subject to investment risks associated with capital markets and the NAVs of the units may go up or down based on the performance of fund and factors influencing the capital market and the insured is responsible for his/her decisions.
 Please know the associated risks and the applicable charges, from your Insurance agent or the Intermediary or policy document issued by the insurance company.
 The various funds offered under this contract are the names of the funds and do not in any way indicate the quality of these plans, their future prospects and returns.

-*The Guaranteed benefits are dependant on the policy terms, sum assured, premium and age along with other variable factors.
+*Conditions Apply – The Guaranteed benefits are dependent on policy term, premium payment term availed along with other variable factors.
 For more details please refer to sales brochure.

 X